sujeongEOM/Today-I-Learn/README.md

 # 😃 Today I Learn
-🌱 This repository set to keep all the things I got and learned in any fields.
+🌱 This repository is set to keep all the things I got and learned in any fields.

 ## CONTENTS
 ✔️ **Data processing**